 The Facial Paralysis Institute and Dr. Babak Azizzadeh are honored to be a Silver Sponsor for the Acoustic Neuroma Association.
 ANA aims to advance acoustic neuroma education and support, as well as increase overall acoustic neuroma awareness.
 Click here to learn more: https://www.anausa.org/

-Why Should You Choose The Facial Paralysis Institute?
+Why Should You Choose The Facial Paralysis Institute for Acoustic Neuroma Treatment?

 Acoustic neuroma facial paralysis affects patients in different ways, therefore it is very important to understand the type of facial paralysis in order to determine the best treatment option.
 Facial paralysis following acoustic neuroma removal can be mild to severe, and there is also a chance of developing synkinesis during recovery.